Nihhaar/Hackintosh-Dell-7567/README.md

   - Check *"Install for UEFI booting only"*, *"Install Clover in the ESP"* will automatically select
   - check *"Metal"* from Themes
   - Check *"OsxAptioFixDrv2-64"* from Drivers64UEFI

-**Configure clover**
+  - Install Clover
-  - Place the files from given zip file into your *EFI/Clover* folder in usb accordingly.
+  - Place the files from given zip file (from this repo) into your *EFI/Clover* folder in usb accordingly.

 ### Booting USB and Installing macOS